hzyuezh/MARM/README.md

 Code of our paper: "MARM: Medical Adaptive Reasoning Model".

 # Environments
-This repository contains the codebase for SFT and RL based on LLaMA-Factory and Unsloth.
+This repository contains the codebase for SFT and RL based on LLaMA-Factory (https://github.com/hiyouga/LLaMA-Factory) and Unsloth (https://unsloth.ai/?ref=producthunt).
 We use two separate conda environments for each stage.

 # Training